jdiket/jdiket.github.io/jeopardy/README.md

 - Integrate more categories/questions for replayability
 - Better CSS styling for appearance
 - Allow user to select or enter a game length
+- Give visual cue for which questions have been answered